What Does RT Mean? Unlocking the Powerful ReTweet Definition

 It’s one of the most important functions on social media platforms, helping content spread quickly and keeping conversations going.

-Whether you want to support an original tweet, join trending discussions, or grow your Twitter presence, understanding RTs is essential.
 Let’s break down how the retweet feature works and why it matters.
+Here we go!

 Key Takeaways: